-As a general rule of thumb, I organize my custom furniture into 3 categories for shipping:
+As a general rule of thumb, I organize my furniture shipments into 3 categories:

 - Table tops up to 80″ x 45″ x 2″ (Length x Width x Thickness) and under 100 pounds.

 - Large pieces of furniture with multiple pieces.

 - High value, delicate items such as a family heirloom destined for a location within 400 miles of my workshop.

 Furniture Shipping Tips

 Before I cover the best furniture shipping option for the 3 furniture size categories, I want to cover 3 furniture shipping tips which apply to each.

 Packing Furniture for Shipping

 Obviously, packing furniture for shipping is equally as important as choosing a shipping carrier.

 As I mentioned, the furniture size determines the shipping option and the shipping option determines how I pack furniture for shipping.

 I provide further detail on packing furniture for shipping under the various shipping options later in this article.